Cpcarino22/sportingbet_datascientest_project/README.md

 22. elo_loser: The Elo rating of the losing player before the match.
 23. proba_elo: The probability of the winning player winning the match according to the Elo ratings.

-Confidence_data
-1. match: The unique identifier for each match, linking the confidence data to the ATP tennis match dataset.
-2. PSW: The odds assigned to the player by the bookmaker.
-This value represents the payout ratio in case of winning the bet.
-3. win0: Indicates the actual winner of the match.
-1 represents player 1 and 0 represents player 2.
-4. confidence0: The estimated confidence level of the bookmaker in the predicted winner of the match.
-This is calculated using statistical models and past performance data.
-5. date: The date when the match was played.

 Introduction
 CONTEXT
 Integration into your business: